BRITian/MECE/README.md

 # MECE
-a method for enhancing the catalytic efficiency of glycoside hydrolase based on deep neural networks and molecular evolution
+#### a method for enhancing the catalytic efficiency of glycoside hydrolase based on deep neural networks and molecular evolution

-tensorflow==1.15.0
+---
+A lack of effective prediction tools has limited development of high efficiency glycoside hydrolases (GH), which are in high demand for numerous industrial applications.
+This proof-of-concept study demonstrates the use of a deep neural network and molecular evolution (MECE) platform for predicting catalysis-enhancing mutations in GHs.
+The MECE platform integrates a deep learning model (DeepGH), trained with 119 GH family protein sequences from the CAZy database.
+MECE also includes a quantitative mutation design component that uses Gradient-weighted Class Activation Mapping (Grad-CAM) with homologous protein sequences to identify key features for mutation in the target GH, this component can be used in this page.

+---

+### Requirements:
+- python 2 or python 3
+- tensorflow == 1.15.0
+- keras == 2.3.1
+- numpy == 1.19.0
+- opencv-python == 3.3.1
+- matplotlib == 2.3.5
+- scikit-learn == 0.19.2

 ### USE MECE